 Returns results from all searchable tables in a single list sorted by relevance, so the better the match, the higher the result appears in the list.
 A match has a higher relevancy if more words from the search term are found in close proximity to each other.
 The smaller the amount of text where the search words are found, the higher the relevancy.
 For example, if you find the search words in a company name and address, it might be a better match than finding the same words in a long article, far apart from each other.

 Highlights matches in the results list.
 When a search term matches a term in a row, the term appears as bold and italicized text in your search results.

-For more information about relevance search, see Using relevance search to search for rows.
+For more information about Dataverse search, see Using Dataverse search to search for rows.

 Dataverse includes the ability to find rows quickly and has approaches that will search just one type of table, such as customer, or be used to search across multiple types of tables at the same time, such as contacts, users, customers, and so on.

 Single-table quick find is used to find rows of only one type.
 This search option is available from within a view.

 Multiple-table quick find (categorized search) is also used to find rows, but will find them across different types of tables, such as accounts or contacts.

 Dataverse supports continuous replication of table data to Azure Data Lake Storage, which can then be used to run analytics such as Power BI reporting, machine learning, data warehousing, and other downstream integration processes.

 This feature is designed for enterprise big-data analytics.
 It's cost-effective, scalable, has high availability and disaster recovery capabilities, and enables best-in-class analytics performance.

 Data is stored in the Common Data Model format, which provides semantic consistency across apps and deployments.
 Standardized metadata and self-describing data in Common Data Model facilitates metadata discovery and interoperability between data producers and consumers such as Power BI, Data Factory, Azure Databricks, and Azure Machine Learning.